7,99 €

 Autorenporträt

-Graeme S. Mount, professor of history at Laurentian University, has written extensively on Canadian-American relations. his most recent book is Invisible and Inaudible in Washington: American Policies Toward Canada During the Cold War (1999).
+Graeme S. Mount was professor emeritus of history at Laurentian University and wrote extensively on Canadian-American relations.
+His books include Invisible and Inaudible in Washington: American Policies Toward Canada During the Cold War (1999).

 Michael J. Mulloy has lived in, photographed, and collected pictures of Northern Ontario for more than six decades.